 Office Manager/Communications Director

-An Administrative Professional for more than fifteen years, Rebecca was trained at VQ-7, U.S. Navy Fleet Air Reconnaissance Squadron, where she was stationed from 1998-2001.
-During her three year Temporary Active Reserve enlistment, she also experienced marriage and motherhood, attended Rose State College, and even took up a part time job in telemarketing.
+An Administrative Professional for twenty years, Rebecca was first trained at VQ-7, U.S. Navy Fleet Air Reconnaissance Squadron, where she was stationed from 1998-2001.
+During her three year Temporary Active Reserve enlistment, she also experienced marriage and motherhood, attended Rose State College, and worked part time in telemarketing.
+Following her enlistment, Rebecca held administrative positions in mortgage lending and biosciences.
 A lifetime learner, she enjoys studying communication, psychology, health & nutrition, and the Bible.
-Following her faith and family, her greatest joy is helping young people “find their spark” through her work with Camp Fire and the Community Club at Grover Beach Elementary School.
+Following her faith and her family, Rebecca's greatest joy is helping young people “find their spark” through her work with Camp Fire.

 Daphne Boatright (Volunteer)